msjimc/TransGBViewer/Guide/GenBank.md

 ## Removing a line

-Once added it is added to the dropdown list (blue line in Figure 9) to the right of the remove button (black line in Figure 9).
-A line's name is composed of its display name and the name of the sequence it is linked to.
+Once added, its name is added to the dropdown list (blue line in Figure 9) to the right of the remove button (black line in Figure 9).
+A line's name is composed of its display name and the name of the sequence it is linked to: \<name\>#\<linked sequence name\>.
 Selecting a name from the dropdown list and pressing __Remove__ will delete the line.

 ![Figure 9](images/figurefeature9.jpg)

-Figure 9: A feature row is removed by selecting its name ("Display name" + # + "linked sequence name") in the text area (blue line) and pressing __Remove__ (black line)
+Figure 9: A feature row is removed by selecting its name ("name" + # + "linked sequence name") in the text area (blue line) and pressing __Remove__ (black line)

 <hr />